dshanske/syndication-links/readme.txt

 == Upgrade Notice ==

-= Version 3.2.0 =

-In this version, the signatures of the `get_syndication_links` function changed in order to allow for comments as an option.
-The new function is `get_post_syndication_links`.

 = Version 3.0.5 =

 Upgrade to this version moves the location of stored syndication links to match the changes in the Micropub plugin.
 Recommend